MQTTCool/chat-example/README.md

 ## Install

-If you want to install a version of this demo pointing to your local Lightstreamer MQTT Extender, follows these steps.
+If you want to install a version of this demo pointing to your local MQTT Extender, follows these steps.

 * As prerequiste, this demo needs a MQTT infrastructure to run.
 You can choose whatever MQTT broker you prefer, or may also use one of the avaible public broker (an update-to-date list is maintaned at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
-* Configure and launch a Lightstreamer MQTT Extender instance.
+* Configure and launch a MQTT Extender instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the MQTT Extender download package.
 MQTT Extender comes with a set of predefined configurations for connecting with local MQTT server instances, as well as with the most common publicly accessible brokers.
-If you want to provide a further custom configuration, open the `mqtt_master_connector_conf.xml` file located under `<MQTTEXTENDER_HOME>/conf` and provide a set of entries similar to the following (please refer to the inline documentation for more in-depth information on how to configure broker connection parameters):
+If you want to provide a new custom configuration, open the `mqtt_master_connector_conf.xml` file located under `<MQTTEXTENDER_HOME>/conf` and provide a set of entries similar to the following (please refer to the inline documentation for more in-depth information on how to configure broker connection parameters):
   ```xml
   ...
   <!-- MQTT broker connection parameters for a local instance